sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 ## Publish the prompts and integrate

-To extract data from bank statements at scale in production,  publish the "config" containing your prompt.
+To extract data from bank statements in bulk in production,  publish the "config" containing your prompt.

  Click **Publish configuration**, click **Production**, then click **Publish to production**: